-Encourage and strengthen support for the establishment of national and regional Computer Incident Response Teams and regional and international coordination among them, for real-time incident handling and response, especially for protecting national critical infrastructures including information infrastructure.
+Encourage and strengthen support for the establishment of authorized national and regional Computer Incident Response Teams (CIRTs) for incident management and regional and international coordination among them, for real-time handling and response of incidents, especially for national critical infrastructures, including information infrastructure.
+Also, promote collaboration among CIRTs at the regional and global level by encouraging their participation in regional and global projects and organizations.